 Read Also: Beginners’ Guide To Understanding How Cancer Insurance Plans In Singapore Work

-SFL is an initiative involving general practitioners to help reduce the burden on public healthcare resources.
-Therefore, polyclinics do not enjoy the same subsidised rate as CHAS clinics.
+Healthier SG Screening is an initiative involving general practitioners (GP) to help reduce the burden on public healthcare resources.
+Therefore, polyclinics may not enjoy the same subsidised rate as CHAS clinics.
 The screening prices at polyclinics will remain according to the rates of current polyclinic subsidies.
 Do check at the individual polyclinics for existing rates and screenings available.

 Read Also: Complete Guide To The Community Health Assist Scheme (CHAS)